 Prospective students seeking a career in the field of physical therapy have few options available within Oregon.
 Students can choose from associate's and doctoral degree programs in physical therapy.
 Associate's degree programs include those for physical therapy assistants and pre-professional programs designed for transfer to a four-year program in physical therapy.
 All physical therapy programs include a clinical element in addition to general education courses at the undergraduate level.

 Lane Community College

-The two-year Associate of Applied Science - Physical Therapist Assistant program prepares students for careers as PTAs and has received accreditation from the Commission on Accreditation in Physical Therapy Education (CAPTE).
+Offered through the health professions division at the Eugene campus, the Associate of Applied Science - Physical Therapist Assistant program is an option for aspiring physical therapy professionals.
+This two-year program prepares students for careers as PTAs and has received accreditation from the Commission on Accreditation in Physical Therapy Education (CAPTE).
 In addition to general education studies, program coursework includes human anatomy and physiology, medical terminology, clinical practice labs and applied kinesiology, as well as a required 648-hour guided co-op clinical experience.
 Graduates are eligible to take the National Physical Therapy Examination and become licensed PTAs.

 Mt.
 Hood Community College